alexiiion/teach-geometric-optimization/README.md

 # Geometric optimization

-## Install
+## Install tools
-Install all of the following components well **before** the session.
+Install all of the following components **well before** the session.
 Note that some of these packages are **large** (multiple GB) and take time to download and install.
 Make sure to test everything to be ready to go.

 If you are experienced in C++ and have everyting already setup, jump to [Building](#building) directly.